Can You Use Masonry Paint on Wood? Comprehensive Guide and Solutions

 What Happens When Masonry Paint is Applied to Wood Over Time?

-3. Adhesion Issues: Over time, the bond between masonry paint and wood may weaken, particularly if the wood is smooth or treated, resulting in flaking paint and frequent touch-ups.
+3. Adhesion Issues: Over time, the bond between masonry paint and wood may weaken, especially on smooth or treated wood, resulting in flaking paint and frequent touch-ups.

 Effective Solutions for Applying Masonry Paint on Wood